 As you know the official Notepad App by Microsoft doesn’t offer much.
 And, there is no active development of it.
 So, a Windows Apps developer (Jiaqi Liu) has released Notepads App.
 It is an Open-source modern text editor for Windows 10.
 You can find the App code on Github.
 And, can create your own Notepads App, if you’re a developer.

 Notepads App comes with an in-built tab system.
-And, there is theme mode available under its settings.
+And, there is a theme mode available under its settings.
 So, you can choose between light and dark themes.
 You can launch the Notepads App from the command prompt and even from Windows PowerShell.
 Just type “Notepads” and press enter.
 Yes, Notepad++ offers better features than this.
 But, Notepad++ looks quite old.
 So, You will definitely love Notepads Material design.

 So, these are the ways to Change Notepad Background Color.
-The best method is, just install a dark Windows theme.
+The best method is, just to install a dark Windows theme.
 But, if you like the default window theme only.
 Then, you can use Registry Editor to change Notepad Color.
 Though, the registry method will be complex for some users.
 So, better go with the open-source Notepads App.
 If you know any other better way, feel free to comment.